gundam-organization/gundam/README.md

     $ make install -j
     $ source $(uname)/setup.sh

 The default build is `DEBUG`, which compiles the libraries statically and includes debugging symbols.
 The other build type is `RELEASE`, which can be enabled by either calling cmake with `-DCMAKE_BUILD_TYPE=RELEASE` or by using the ccmake command.
 The `RELEASE` build enables compiler optimizations, disables debug symbols, and builds/links the libraries as shared objects.
-Other options can be passed to CMake by using `-DOPTION_NAME` when invoking cmake, or by using ccmake.
+Other options can be passed to CMake by using `-DOPTION_NAME=VALUE` when invoking cmake, or by using ccmake.

 There are a few extra options to configure the build.
 The default option is listed in brackets:
 - CMAKE_CXX_EXTENSIONS [OFF]: Enable GNU extensions to C++ language (-std=gnu++11)